RuurdBijlsma/WebGBX/README.md

 # WebGBX
-Read GBX files from Trackmania locally on the web
+Read GBX files from Trackmania in the browser

 More info on GBX here: https://wiki.xaseco.org/wiki/GBX